 Think carefully before securing debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

 We provide initial advice for free and without obligation.
-Only you choose to proceed and your case completes would a fee be payable.
+Only if you choose to proceed and your case completes would a fixed fee of £1,495 be payable.

 Equity release may involve a lifetime or home reversion plan.
 To understand the features and risks, ask for a personalised illustration.